borisRadonic/ToolboxR/README.md

        The Discrete State-Space class represents the discrete-time dynamic system in state-space form.
 A, B, C, and D matrices and intial conditions can be specified.
 It uses Eigen Library.

    12. **Wave Form Tracer**
-      This utility classs can be used to export selected signals in gnuplot format file.
-(Not implemented at the moment!)
+      This utility classs can be used to trace selected signals in gnuplot format file.

 ## Project Status